 A Good Business Plan

-A good business plan is essential for a successful cleaning business.
+A good cleaning business plan is essential for a successful cleaning business.
 This is because a business plan will help you to set goals, target your market, and track your progress.
 Without a business plan, it is easy to get off track and lose sight of your goals.

 How To Make a Great Business Plan